 You can check to see if your ballot was received online.

 See if you provisional ballot was counted online.

-You can find your polling place online on the County Clerk Recorder site.
+You can find your polling place online.

 You can look up the status of your registration on the voter status page.